voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 An alternate gem source for installing hiera-eyaml.
-Default: undef, uses gem backend default

 Default value: `undef`